-Genetic analyses: In 2013 it was agreed to set up a collaboration between Ifremer-St Pierre et Miquelon and DFO-Newfoundland and Labrador: the 2013 samples were sent to the DFO laboratory in St John's, Newfoundland for genetic analyses and age determination.
-Results have been published.
-The collaboration continued in 2014, 2015 and 2016 (results to be published).
+Age structure and genetic analyses : The collaboration set up in 2013 between Ifremer-St Pierre et Miquelon and DFO-Newfoundland and Labrador continued in 2018.
+Scales and tissue samples taken from the 56 salmons were transmitted by Ifremer to the DFO laboratory in St John's, Newfoundland for age determination and genetic analyses.
+As of 5 February, results are not available yet.